-Missing an exam due to negligence, however, will result in a minimum 10-point penalty.
+Missing any exam due to negligence, however, will result in a minimum 10-point penalty.

 Note: You may not use a calculator or any other study aid for exams.
-Be sure to read the Honorlock handout thoroughly to understand the exam procedures before you start a test.
+Be sure to read the HonorLock handout thoroughly to understand the exam procedure before you start an exam.

-3c IMPORTANT EXAM POLICIES: MAC 2311 requires that students take exams through Honorlock online on the listed dates.
+3c.
+IMPORTANT EXAM POLICIES: MAC 2311 requires that students take exams through Honorlock online on the listed dates.
 There are no exceptions to this.
 Students with conflicts, including regularly scheduled classes or traveling, must make advance arrangements to be present at the test.
+We allow a large window of time (1:00AM - 10:00PM US EST) so that you can arrange a fitting time slot that works for you.